nicotine-plus/nicotine-plus/README.md

 - [Download Installer / Package](https://github.com/Nicotine-Plus/nicotine-plus/actions?query=branch%3Amaster+event%3Apush+is%3Asuccess+workflow%3A%22Packaging%22)

-## Building from git
+## Building from git (Unstable)
-Building from git is described in [RUNFROMGIT.md](doc/RUNFROMGIT.md) Also do read the next section about getting involved.
+For more experienced users and developers who want to test the latest and greatest changes in Nicotine+, building from git is described in [RUNFROMGIT.md](doc/RUNFROMGIT.md).
+Also read the next section about getting involved.

 # Getting Involved
 Please come and join us in the `#nicotine+` channel on Freenode!